GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_centrality.md

 width: 700px
 align: center
 ---
 Closeness centrality analysis for Rio de Janeiro.
 Represented in a grid, every cell is 500 x 500m wide.
 The color ramp from dark violet over blue, green and yellow represents closeness values from low to high.
-Cells with high closeness centrlaity indicate areas from which one can faster reach every other cell in the network, and therefore is considered closer.
+Cells with high closeness centrality indicate areas from which one can faster reach every other cell in the network, and therefore is considered closer.
 ```